tomasczerniawski/Personal-budget-management/README.md

 Run the program and start managing your personal budget!

-Alternatively, you can also send the PMB.exe file to run the system on Windows.
+Alternatively, you can also download the PMB.exe file to run the system on Windows.

 At the moment, the system doesn't work on Linux and other operating systems.

 **Authors:**
-This project was developed by Tomas Czerniawski.
+This project was developed by Tomas Černiavski.

 The project will be based on a simple user interface that enables easy and intuitive use of all functions.